 If you license your e-textbooks, your access to them will expire at the end of your rental term.
 Some e-book licenses are more expensive than renting a physical copy of the book, but you get additional note-taking functionality and related videos and tools.

 Some professors may save you money by relying on free sites that publish peer-reviewed, open-source e-books.
 Professors can edit and customize the online material as needed for their classes.
-The open-source e-books are especially popular for basic subjects that don't require frequent new editions, such as math, which "hasn't changed in hundreds of years," says David Ernst, executive director of the open textbook initiative at the University of Minnesota, which serves four other colleges and a total of about 143,000 users.
+The open-source e-books are especially popular for basic subjects that don't require frequent new editions, such as math, which "hasn't changed in hundreds of years," says David Ernst, executive director of the open textbook initiative at the University of Minnesota, which serves 10 other colleges and more than 140,000 users.

 Don't Settle for the Campus Store